hhkaos/reiniciador/README.md

 ### How do I get set up? ###

-Run this to be able to execute this project in local follow those steps:
+Follow those steps in order to be able to execute this project in local:

 1) (Optional) Create a local isolated environment